 The justification for the agricultural building has been set out above.
-The operation of the farm holding is such that an agricultural building is a core requirement in order to ensure the business can continue to operate and develop in line with industry best practice requirements and in close proximity to the owner's residence.
+The operation of the farm holding is such that an agricultural building is a core requirement in order to ensure the business can continue to operate and develop in close proximity to the owner's residence.
 The land is owned by the applicant and although it does not adjoin his dwelling, it is sufficiently close to be readily accessible on a day to day basis.

-The existing, approved building is well designed, set into the landscape and made of complimentary materials.
-The proposed extension will be no different in these factors.
-The extended building will provide both an improved lambing shed and general agricultural store for the principal business use and those elements of the business that add value and income (as part of the on-going farm diversification).
-All these activities fall within the usual definitions of agricultural/farm operations and are therefore in compliance with Green Belt and Countryside Planning Policies within the 2005 Local Plan and NPPF.
+The building is well designed, set into the landscape and proposed to be made of complimentary materials.
+In itself the barn is not large; it is, in fact very modest, being of a size and scale that meets the applicant's farming needs and no more.
+The building will provide both a lambing shed and also a general agricultural store for the principal business use and those elements of the business that add value and income (as part of the on-going farm diversification).
+Both activities fall within the usual definitions of agricultural/farm operations and are therefore in compliance with Green Belt and Countryside Planning Policies within the 2005 Local Plan and NPPF.